STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Methods

 \subsection{Attributing Outcomes to Controller Actions}

-A key advantage of STATe-of-Thoughts is its ability to attribute differences in outcomes to specific controller actions.
-As each branch in the reasoning tree is associated with a logged sequence of actions, we can analyze which actions lead to higher-quality outputs.
-However, estimating the causal effect of action choices on output quality is complicated by the sequential nature of decision-making.
-Actions are selected and executed conditional on prior actions of a given trace, confounding simple correlation-based analysis.
-Hence, for now, we focus on association rather than causation, aiming to identify action patterns that consistently correlate with better or worse outcomes.
+A key advantage of \STATeOfThoughts is its ability to attribute differences in outcomes to specific controller actions, since each branch in the reasoning tree carries a logged action sequence.
+However, estimating causal effects is complicated by sequential confounding: actions are selected conditional on prior actions in the same sequence.
+We therefore focus on associational analysis, aiming to identify action patterns that consistently correlate with better or worse outcomes.
+Let $\tau = (a_1, a_2, \ldots, a_n)$ denote a complete action sequence.
+We explore whether the \textit{sequential structure} of actions matters beyond their mere presence.